rohitbpersistent/psl-pdf-extract-services/README.md

    If http github authentication is not allowed then you can clone the project using SSH, Visit [psl-pdf-extract-services](https://github.com/rohitbpersistent/psl-pdf-extract-services) utility page.

-2. To use the Adobe Document Extract API, you need to create account of Adobe and generate the credentials.\
+2. To use the Adobe Document Extract API, you need to create account of Adobe and generate the credentials.

    Create account/Sign up on [Adobe](https://developer.adobe.com/document-services/apis/pdf-extract/)

 3. Once done with Sign up, you can generate the credentials using `Generate Credendials` menu button.\
    Copy the newly generated credentials such as ClientId, ClientSecret etc. and paste it into the `.env` file of project.

-4. Require Searchassist configuration - API url and auth configure into .env file.

-5. Add PDF file from which you want to extract data to `psl-pdf-extract-services/resources/` folder
+4. Add PDF file from which you want to extract data to `psl-pdf-extract-services/resources/upload` folder

-6. Now, open project directory in terminal/command prompt,\
+5. Now, open project directory in terminal/command prompt,
    > `cd psl-pdf-extract-services`

 7. Install dependencies